TempleDev/TUJS/README.md

 ####Table Editor:
 ######Notes:
 The table editor is a useful set of functions that help manipulate any tables or gridviews on client side.
 Because of the amount of things you can do with this function it is now a dedicated function "class". to use any of the functions, you must first call the library (TU) followed by the instantiation of the table class (tableController()) then call the method.
-For Example to call the method that returns the column of a table into a list:

 ######INPUT: There are currently 4 methods for the table class:
 1) ColumnToArray(string TableName, int columnNumber);